programmerraja/MyBlog/content/notes/2024/AI Agent.md

 2. **[FlashRAG](https://github.com/ruc-nlpir/flashrag)**: A Python toolkit for efficient RAG research, designed to support retrieval-augmented generation use cases.
 3. **[RAGFlow](https://ragflow.io/)**: An open-source RAG engine focusing on deep document understanding for more advanced RAG applications.

-**Evaluation and Experimentation for LLMs**:
-1. **[Trulens](https://github.com/truera/trulens)**: A tool for evaluating and tracking LLM experiments.
-Useful for monitoring and analyzing the performance of your RAG or LLM models.

 **Courses and Learning Resources**:
 1. **[Introduction to RAG by Ben](https://parlance-labs.com/education/rag/ben.html)**: Educational material to help understand the fundamentals and implementation of Retrieval-Augmented Generation (RAG).
 2. **[LLM Twin Course](https://github.com/decodingml/llm-twin-course)**: A course focused on using twin architectures for RAG-based research and projects.